 - Most ransomware attacks are sent in phishing campaign e-mails asking you to either open an attachment or click on an embedded link.

-- Consider using a Virtual Private Network (VPN) and/or a cloud-based service, which are coming into widespread use as many organizations are encouraging staff to work remotely
+- Consider using a Virtual Private Network (VPN) and/or a cloud-based service.
+These are coming into widespread use as organizations encourage staff to work remotely

 - Employing strong authentication and lockout parameters